1.35.6 Property and Equipment Accounting

 6. COTS that is an integral part of the internally developed software should be capitalized as part of the internally developed software and depreciated, accordingly.

-7. Any IT or non-IT equipment purchased in conjunction with a capitalized IUS that is not an integral part of the IUS is treated separately.
+7. Equipment purchased in conjunction with capitalized internally developed software as an integral part of the IUS is treated and depreciated, accordingly.

 8. For internally developed software, the useful life is determined for each project with input from the respective IT project office.